satinstitch/teensummeradventure/frontofbookletrules.md

 1. Put your Field Guide ID number on the front of your field guide.

-2. Read through the list of adventures in the field guide.

-4. Complete as many adventures as you dare!
+2. Complete as many adventures as you dare!

-5. Submit your completed adventures in exchange for tickets.
+3. Submit your completed adventures in exchange for tickets.
 See details under field guide and email adventures.

-6. Each completed adventure is worth anywhere between 1 and 3 tickets.
+4. Each completed adventure is worth between 1 and 3 tickets.
 Your tickets count toward weekly prize draws at your local branch AND the Grand Prize draw at summer’s end.